Lumorti/gyroGlove/README.md

 "ggmonitor" is a cross-platform Python GUI tool allowing the calibration and testing of a gyro glove.

-There are some dependencies, however most should already be installed if python is:
+There are some dependencies, however most should already be installed if Python is:

 - python3
 - pyserial